org-zick/andrewzick.com/README.md

 - If any containers are running and you don't remember why, try to remember why.
 Then kill then.

 - Run `local-build-and-run-website-container.sh`, which does the following:
-  - Runs `docker build -f Dockerfile --target LOCAL -t local-website .`
+    - Runs `docker build -f Dockerfile --platform linux/amd64 --target LOCAL -t local-website .`
         - This builds the website container from the `Dockerfile` at `.` on the target `LOCAL`
         - When it's done, it will print a container ID e.g. `4f662cd7772c`.
 You need this.
     - Runs `docker run -p 80:80 -p 443:443 -p 2019:2019 local-website`.
         - The `-p` arguments are to tell docker to open those ports on the container.
 2019 is the Caddy admin port.
         - Add `-d` somewhere before the ID if you want the container to run in the background.

 - Hit the website via browser + `localhost`.
 Manually checking if changes worked is the current process.